 In their investigation, the new attorneys found that in the months leading up to the trial, the state began to give Willis high doses of anti-psychotic drugs along with his usual pain medication, without telling him and despite the fact that he displayed no signs of psychosis; it was these drugs that caused his dazed, expressionless appearance at trial.
 Investigation also uncovered a psychological evaluation that had never been turned over to the defense, finding no evidence that Willis would pose a future threat to society.
 This assessment would likely have spared him from the death penalty at the sentencing phase of his trial.
 Finally, attorneys discovered that after Willis’s conviction, another death row inmate who had been charged with arson confessed to a psychologist that he had burned down the Robinson’s home because of a grudge he held against Bill Willis.
 Though there were several holes in this story, this confession cast further doubt on Willis’s guilt.

 Based on this new evidence, an appellate court granted Willis’s petition for habeas corpus, but it was then rejected by the Texas Court of Criminal Appeals in 2000.
 Attorneys then filed a federal habeas corpus petition, which was granted in 2004.

 In response, a new Pecos County District Attorney began to review the case himself.
 He hired arson experts, who found that the previous experts had been mistaken: there was in fact no evidence that the house had been set on fire intentionally.
 The house had electrical problems, which may have caused the fire; ultimately, these experts concluded that the cause of the fire was “undetermined.”
 As a result of this evaluation, the District Attorney moved to dismiss the charges, and on October 5, 2004, Willis was released from prison.
-As of 2012, he had received $777,943 in compensation from the State of Texas.
+In 2005, Willis was awarded $429,000 in state compensation plus a monthly annuity of $9,965.

 - Alexandra Gross